-As a liability, accounts payable has a credit line that matches the balance owed.
+As a liability in the general ledger, accounts payable has a credit line that matches the balance owed.
 Similar to how credit cards work, the cardholder spends the credit card company’s money on the agreement that the money will be paid back in full.
 Therefore, at the end of the ledger, the total liabilities in amounts owed should equal the total amount of credit.
 The accounts must balance and the balance sheets should show a difference of zero.

 Accounts payable and accrual accounting

-The best example of AP outside of accrual accounting systems is any modern household.
-Basic costs like rent (or property taxes) and utilities like water and energy must be paid for.
+The best example of AP outside of accrual-accounting systems is any modern household.
+You pay basic costs like rent (or property taxes), and utilities like water and energy.
 Whatever the total amount owed for the utilities a household enjoyed last month is the accounts payable for the household.
-In these cash-based systems, not reconciling your AP for the last billing period will result in those utilities being shut off or in eviction.
-In accrual accounting, as used by some small and many medium and large businesses, the company making the purchases and the supplier will have a different arrangement and a different schedule for billing.
+In these cash-based systems, failing to reconcile your AP for the last billing period has dire consequences.
+In accrual accounting, the organization making the purchases will have a different arrangement and a different schedule for billing.

 The accounts payable essentials